thunderclient/thunder-client-support/README.md

     number=25543
     ```
  4. **Active Environment**: To use an environment variables, you need to make it active using the options menu `...` then select `Set Active`.
+ 5. **Attach Env to this Collection**: (Optional) You can attach a environment to collection from Collection Settings view.
+Use this option when you like to link multiple collections to multiple environments.
+The values in this Environment will take precedence over Active Environment.
+If you change environment frequently, this option is not recommended.
+Please see example below
+    ```
+    CollectionA -> EnvA
+    CollectionB -> EnvB
+    CollectionC -> EnvC
+    ```

  #### Import
  You can import Thunder Client, Postman and .env files using the Import Menu Option ( see above image option 4), more details [here](#import)